The difference between 9mm and 9mm Luger ammunition is either nothing or the latter is part of the former. Depending on how you define it.

 A 124-grain 9mm NATO round zips along at about 1200 fps and just shy of 400 ft-lbs of energy.
 The standard pressure 124-gr loading of 9mm is usually slower by about 100 fps (depending) and carries about 50 fewer ft-lbs of energy out of the muzzle.

 So, that’s the difference.
-9mm Parabellum, 9x19mm Parabellum and 9mm Luger are all the same cartridge; 9mm NATO is just a specific loading of it that’s approved by NATO for NATO use.
+9mm Parabellum, 9x19mm Parabellum and 9mm Luger are all the same cartridge; 9mm NATO is just a specific loading of the round that’s approved by NATO for NATO use.